 Before we get started, I wanted to quickly go over what veganism is as a diet and lifestyle.
 Eating a vegan diet means eating exclusively plant foods, with zero animal products.
 While there are various ways to eat vegan, I mostly eat a diet full of whole plant foods with an emphasis on carbs.
 Fruits, vegetables, potatoes, pasta, rice, beans, and some nuts make up my meals throughout the week.
 I’m also not opposed to an occasional vegan treat like vegan ice cream, desserts, etc.!
-I’ve also found it’s really easy to eat gluten-free and nut-free while being vegan, but I do incorporate some breads and regular wheat pasta into my meals at times.
+I’ve also found it’s really easy to eat gluten-free and nut-free while being vegan, but I do incorporate breads and regular wheat pasta into my meals.

 How My Life Has Changed After Being Vegan for 1 Year

 1. I think more about how my actions affect the world.
 I am now more aware of the resources we as humans use, consume, abuse, and recycle just from our daily routines and everyday items we deem as necessary.
 From the tons and tons of water used in the meat industry, to the plastic containers our fruit is stored in, I am now more aware of what it takes to actually produce goods that we take for granted.
 For this reason, veganism and minimalism really go together as lifestyles, and I’ve found that both ways of living inform each other really nicely.

 2. I have become more aware of environmental concerns.
 I’ve grown to love this planet—and realized my love for a clean, beautiful world.
 This has always been important to me, but I never truly comprehended how much of an effect we have on the air we breathe and the grass beneath our feet.What you eat affects your life.
 How does being vegan change you?
 Click To Tweet